Unsafe abortion: Treatment of complications

 Regardless if an abortion was legal or illegal, health care providers are required by law to provide medical care to patients, as it may be life-saving.
 In some cases, treatment for abortion complications may be administered only when the woman provides information about the abortion and any and all persons that were involved.
 In areas where abortion is illegal, people seeking care for complications of illegal abortions may face legal consequences.
 This may deter people from seeking life-saving care.

 Globally, there is a high burden of complications from unsafe abortions.
 The costs of treating the complications can be significant in developing countries, where, in 2011, 98% of unsafe abortions occurred.
 An estimated 5.3 million women worldwide have developed complications or disabilities from unsafe abortion, which may be either temporary or permanent.
 Unsafe abortions cause an estimated 5 million lost disability-adjusted life years each year by women of reproductive age.

+Unsafe abortion cases in the U.S. post-Dobbs v.
+Jackson

+In June 2022, the United States Supreme Court’s decision Dobbs v.
+Jackson Women’s Health Organization overturned the federal right to abortion previously established in Roe v.
+Wade in 1973 and Planned Parenthood v.
+Casey in 1992.
+The Dobbs decision eliminated the federal right to abortion, returning abortion regulation to the states.
+In the U.S., various state laws prohibit physicians from performing or inducing an abortion after a fetal heartbeat is detected (typically at 6 weeks) leading to delayed dilation and curettage (D&C) procedures for individuals seeking miscarriage care or unsafe abortion complication care.
+As recently as 2023, in Oklahoma, Jaci Statton seeking a surgical abortion due to a cancerous molar pregnancy was told by hospital staff that doctors could not see her until her condition was “crashing,” or if her blood pressure was elevated to the point of imminent heart attack.